CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

 # **Exercise 3: Create Host Pool from Azure Portal**

-Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environments.
-Each host pool can contain an app group that users can interact with as they would be on a physical desktop.
+Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environment.
+Each host pool contains Application group that users can interact with as they would be on a physical desktop.

 ### **Task 1: Create Host pool**